zerospiel/docs/docs/admin/clusters/deploy-cluster.md

           instanceType: t3.small
           rootVolumeSize: 32
     ```

     Note that the `.spec.credential` value should match the `.metadata.name` value of a created `Credential` object.

+    > TIP:
+    > If automatic cleanup of potentially orphaned *LoadBalancer Services* and *Storage devices* during deletion of
+    > the `ClusterDeployment` object is required, set `.spec.cleanupOnDeletion` to `true`.
+    > This is a best-effort cleanup: if there is no possibility to acquire a managed cluster's kubeconfig,
+    > the cleanup will **not** happen.

 4. Apply the Configuration